-The Quillayute River system Steelhead run has tappered and the action is starting to slow.
-The Dickey, Bogachiel and Calawah are lacking in any significant numbers with the Sol Duc producing the highest returns right now.
+The Quillayute River system Steelhead run has tapered and the action is starting to slow.
+The Dickey, Bogachiel, and Calawah are lacking in any significant numbers with the Sol Duc producing the highest returns right now.
 If you are looking to fish for Steelhead in the Quillayute river system right now, the Sol Duc would be your best.

 Skagit River is showing decent numbers.
 Steelhead numbers are increasing up at the Marble mount hatchery making the upper the most productive for anglers.
-The Cascade is a viable options as well.
+The Cascade is a viable option as well.

-Snohomish River system Steelhead run is tappering but there are still opportinities available.
-The Upper Skykomish river at Rieter Ponds and the confluence with Wallace river are still productive and the Tokol hatchery on the Snoqualmie river is reporting fair numbers as well.
+Snohomish River system Steelhead run is tapering but there are still opportunities available.
+The Upper Skykomish river at Rieter Ponds and the confluence with Wallace river are still productive and the Tokol hatchery on the Snoqualmie River is reporting fair numbers as well.